Almora district: History

 The ancient town of Almora was the capital of the Kumaon Kingdom, before its establishment, it was under the possession of Katyuri king Baichaldeo.
 Later on when the Chand dynasty was founded in Champawat, the town of Almora was founded at this centrally located place in 1568 by Kalyan Chand.
 Later Chand kings shifted the capital of the Kumaon Kingdom from Champawat to Almora.

 Almora town was the administrative headquarters of the Kumaun district; which was formed in 1815 following the defeat of Gorkha army in the Anglo-Gorkha war and the 1816 Treaty of Sugauli.

+Historically, a major administrative division of the Almora district was the Chaugarkha pargana.
+The name Chaugarkha translates to "four pattis," referring to its original subdivisions: Salam, Lakhanpur, Darun, and Rangor (though by the early 20th century, it had expanded to nine pattis).
+According to the 1911 Almora Gazetteer, Chaugarkha had a population of 41,441 across 636 villages in 1901.
+The region was historically characterized by a high number of absentee Brahman landlords (primarily of the Joshi, Pant, and Pande communities) who held superior proprietary rights and collected high malikana dues from their khaikar (peasant) tenants.
+The pargana was also historically significant for its religious sites; the Darun patti is home to the ancient Jageshwar and Dindeswar temples, which were supported by gunth (tax-free land endowments) in the surrounding villages.

 The Kumaun district then consisted of the complete Kumaon Division excluding the Terai district with its headquarters at Kashipur.
 In 1837, Garhwal was made a separate district with its headquarters at Pauri.
 The Nainital district was carved out of the Kumaun District in 1891, and the Kumaon District was then renamed Almora District after its headquarter.
 In 1921 the population of the district was recorded as 530,338.

 In the 1960s Bageshwar district, Pithoragarh district and Champawat district had not yet been formed and were part of Almora district.
 Pithoragarh district was carved out of Almora on 24 February 1960 and Bageshwar district on 15 September 1997.
 In 2011, Ranikhet District was proposed to be carved out of the Almora District and has yet to come into existence.